-- We use call-be-reference for efficiency. - Call-by-value requires the computer to copy the parameters before passing them to the function. - This is fine if the parameters are a few chars or doubles. - But in C++ we might call a function on a complex object that holds many many bytes of data. - It is far more efficient, in both memory and time, to pass a pointer to such an object than to copy it.
+- We use call-by-reference for efficiency. - Call-by-value requires the computer to copy the parameters before passing them to the function. - This is fine if the parameters are a few chars or doubles. - But in C++ we might call a function on a complex object that holds many many bytes of data. - It is far more efficient, in both memory and time, to pass a pointer or a reference to such an object than to copy it. - However, you have to be very careful when you do this otherwise you may get odd things happening to your program.